david8zhang/system-design-notes/bytesized-blog/netflix_rebuilding_video_processing_pipeline.md

 The whole process of building and migrating everything took 5 years.
 But it's paid some dividends - the extensibility of microservices allows quick iteration and deployment of new features like Ads encoding optimization (for the Ad-supported plan).

-So yeah the moral of the story is that if you got this big ass monolith and five spare years, maybe you 🫵 should try doing microservices, ya dingus
+So yeah the moral of the story is that if you got this big ass monolith and five spare years, maybe you 🫵 should try doing microservices